Table of contents

-The unspoken amount of cost of heroin addiction is rarely spoken about.
-The drug epidemic gripping the nation and has devastating effects on our younger generation.
-Heroin tears families apart, destroys stability, steals innocence, happiness and any sense of safety in the family.
-The disease of heroin addiction doesn’t care about race, color, or size, it doesn’t care what neighborhood you live in or where you work, it can effect anyone.
+Heroin is a highly addictive opioid that tears families apart, destroys stability, steals innocence, happiness, and any sense of safety in the family.
+The disease of heroin addiction doesn’t care about race, color, or size, it doesn’t care what neighborhood you live in or where you work, it can affect anyone.
 Instead of getting the love, care, and attention children need to grow, they’re becoming secondary to heroin.
 Heroin replaces your morals with corruption, lies, and stealing.

-How Heroin Addiction Affects Children
+How Does Heroin Addiction Affect Children?

 To put the untold cost of heroin addiction in perspective let us talk directly about the parents who use heroin who have children.
 Aside from the family financial burden and emotional toll, foster care homes are filling up with children left behind from heroin addiction.

 Another state dealing with a heroin problem is Indiana, where records show 2,600 children were removed from their homes because of parents’ drug use during the six months leading up to March 2015.
 That’s an increase of 71% from the previous 2 years.
 While these numbers are quite grim, other child welfare statistics are equally as mind-blowing.3

 What does this mean for the children who have to grow up without a parent?
 The answers could be endless, as some studies have been done for children with absent parents and the outcomes are unpleasant.
-Of course, this doesn’t mean everyone child effected by the heroin epidemic will have to endure counseling or be at higher risk of abusing drugs when they grow up.
+Of course, this doesn’t mean everyone child affected by the heroin epidemic will have to endure counseling or be at higher risk of abusing drugs when they grow up.
 A child needs both parents in their life, they’re helpless against the disease of addiction and the effects it has on their families.
 Children taken away due to their parents using heroin will miss out on family holidays, birthdays, and life events.
 This could be a very lonely time for a child, and they could build resentment against their parents.
 The unspoken price one’s family has to pay for addiction is astonishing.

 Heroin Addiction Drug Rehab in Austin